peterdunson/RAG-miniproject-iphs-391-dunson/CAPB_report.md

 * **Incorrect or hallucinated citations**
 * **Unverified retrieval pipelines** that return stale or contradictory information

-This project implements a **RAG-based AI Security Research Assistant** focused on summarizing and explaining academic work on *Security and Guardrails for RAG Systems*.
-The system demonstrates secure RAG design principles—local embeddings, robust retrieval, guardrail-based filtering, and citation enforcement—to produce accurate, trustworthy outputs suitable for academic and enterprise use.
+This project **proposes** a **RAG-based AI Security Research Assistant** focused on summarizing and explaining academic work on *Security and Guardrails for RAG Systems*.
+The planned system will demonstrate secure RAG design principles—local embeddings, robust retrieval, guardrail-based filtering, and citation enforcement—to produce accurate, trustworthy outputs suitable for academic and enterprise use.

 ## **1.2 Primary Use Case**